Salt water gargles are a simple, safe, and frugal home remedy.

-A 2013 study on nonmedical flu prevention methods found that salt water gargles were perhaps even more effective for preventing reinfection than flu vaccinations.
+A on nonmedical flu prevention methods found that salt water gargles were perhaps even more effective for preventing reinfection than flu vaccinations.
 That is, when subjects were in contact with quite a few people.

 Since inflammation of the throat can also occur with certain allergies — such as pollen or dog and cat dander — salt water gargles may also help with uncomfortable sore throat symptoms due to allergic reactions.